Tibor Gemeri

-Tibor Gemeri (born April 29, 1951) is a Canadian retired soccer player who played with the national team.
+Tibor Gemeri (born April 29, 1951) is a retired soccer player.
+Born in Yugoslavia, he represented the Canada national team.

 Career

 Born in Subotica, SR Serbia, SFR Yugoslavia, he played with FK Crvenka in the Yugoslav Second League before moving to Canada in 1975.
 Initially he played in the National Soccer League with the Serbian White Eagles FC, and in 1977 with Toronto Italia.
 He played club football for the Fort Lauderdale Strikers and the Toronto Blizzard in the North American Soccer League.

 International career

 Gemeri made his debut for Canada in a scoreless draw on October 25, 1980 in a World Cup qualification match against the United States in Fort Lauderdale.
 He was replaced at half time by Mike Sweeney.